jasonbohne123/jasonbohne123.github.io/_pages/about.md

 Hey, I'm Jason.
-I am a third year Ph.D. student in the Department of Applied Mathematics and Statistics here at Stony Brook University.
-I'm advised by [Prof. Pawel Polak](https://sites.google.com/view/pawelpolak)  where we work on the intersection of Applied Statistics and Machine Learning to High Frequency Finance.
+I am a fourth year Ph.D. student in the Department of Applied Mathematics and Statistics here at Stony Brook University.
+I'm advised by [Professor Pawel Polak](https://sites.google.com/view/pawelpolak)  where we work on the intersection of Applied Statistics and Machine Learning to High Frequency Finance.

 Broadly, the goal of my research is to engineer practical and scalable methods in machine learning that are  well-formulated within statistics and optimization.
 This leads me to work across a variety of fields including: regret minimization in online learning, algorithms for bilevel/nonconvex optimization, and statistical/representation learning.
 Specifically I am working to design robust and efficient learning algorithms for financial time series.
 For more, see my [research page](/research/).